Packaging Designs That Lose Customers

 If you use low-quality materials, the package may fail before it can be displayed.
 Consumers may reject the product if the packaging is not up to the quality standards they expect for a given item.

 Quality matters when it comes to packaging.
-If the resealable strip on a bag doesn’t close or screw on top of a juice carton comes off, it will affect future sales of that product.
+If the resealable strip on a bag doesn’t close or the screw on top of a juice carton comes off, it will affect future sales of that product.

 Ecommerce customers expect their products to arrive undamaged despite the rigors of shipping.
 Skimping on quality packaging can result in damaged and returned goods along with the loss of customer loyalty.